Mahogany Fern Care Guide

 Mahogany Ferns like to be moist, but not saturated or dry.
 It does not do well with drought!
-Water when the top inch is dry, which you can figure out by using a moisture meter or poking your finger into the dirt up to your first knuckle.
+Water when the top inch is dry, which you can figure out by using a moisture meter like this one, or simply poking your finger into the dirt up to your first knuckle.
 This means you will end up watering at least weekly during the spring and summer, but cut back slightly during the fall/winter.

 Light and humidity

 Ferns looooooove high humidity and to be kept in moist – not soggy – soil.
 Don’t let it dry out between waterings or it will start crisping at the edges!
 They also like bright, indirect light, though they are able to adapt to lower light.
 Too much light will burn their delicate fronds.